 This guide is for financial advisers only.
-It mustn’t be distributed to, or relied on by, customers.
-It is based on our understanding of legislation as at May 2023.
+It must not be distributed to, or relied on by, customers.
+The information on this page is based on our understanding of legislation as at May 2023.

 Instead of assessing their workforce and auto-enrolling all eligible jobholders into an auto-enrolment scheme, some employers may decide to enrol all their workers into a qualifying pension scheme.
 When this is done using a contractual agreement with the workers it’s known as contractual enrolment.
 The rules the employer must follow for contractual enrolment are different to those they’d follow for auto-enrolment.
 If you want to read more about qualifying and auto-enrolment schemes, see the links above.